How to use a bridging loan to buy a house before selling your current home

 Bridging finance can be accessed through a specialist finance broker.
 A good broker will have access to a wide range of lenders and will do the hard work of scouring the market for you to find the most attractive interest rates and fees.

-Common reasons for using a bridging loan to buy a house
+The 4 most popular reasons for using a bridging loan to buy a house

 There are various reasons why people use bridging finance when buying a new home.
 It may be worth considering if you are thinking about any of the following:

 Downsizing your property can be a great way to reduce or get rid of your mortgage, cut your bills and find a home more suited to your changing needs.

 A bridging loan can allow you to buy your new smaller home before you need to move.
 This gives you plenty of time to sort through all your possessions and say goodbye to your old home, resulting in a more even paced, less stressful move.

 Buying a retirement home often comes with the same issues as downsizing, but there may also be the added issue of needing to adapt the new property to your changing needs.
 Bridging finance can allow you to buy a new home, then make any necessary changes before you need to move in.

 If you are planning on buying a new house at auction, a bridging loan is likely to be essential (unless you have the cash spare to buy the auction property outright).
 This is because you usually only have 28 days (20 working days) to complete an auction purchase or you lose the property and your deposit.

 This is not generally enough time to arrange a mortgage, so bridging finance is normally used as it can be accessed much faster.
 You then have time to apply for a mortgage once the property is yours, allowing you to repay the bridging loan.

 Lenders will not generally give mortgages on renovation projects, especially if they do not have a functional kitchen or bathroom.
 This means if your intention is to buy a “fixer upper” as your next home, you will likely need to use a bridging loan to do it.